 This solution introduces another authentication method option, token-based approach, which is a method widely used in the ecosystem.
 The details of the token-based solution are not specified but an example is presented to skect how this method can be used.

-6.26 Solution #26: Using local policy on authorization between EESes
+6.26 Solution #26: Using authorization token on authorization between EESes

 6.26.1 Solution overview